emmag-raves/Capstone_Project/README.md

 levels that are unnecessary for further analysis.
 The [Taxonomy_cleanup.py](https://github.com/emmag-raves/Capstone_Project/blob/main/Taxonomy_cleanup.py) script takes in a csv or txt file with rows of sequences and associated taxonomy, in a similar format to the [Example_taxa.csv](https://github.com/emmag-raves/Capstone_Project/blob/main/Example_Data/Example_taxa.csv) file provided.
-The script then runs and searches each taxonomic rank in each line and returns two files into the current working directory: a cleaned up taxonomy file (Good_taxa.csv) and a file with incomplete or flagged lines (Flag_taxa.csv).
+The script then runs and searches for each taxonomic rank in each line, assignes each of those rank classifications to a variable (based on that taxonomic rank), and then creates a new, cleaned up line with each rank in the correct column or place in the line.
+It then searches for any flags in each line and returns two files into the current working directory: a cleaned up taxonomy file (Good_taxa.csv) and a file with incomplete or flagged lines
+(Flag_taxa.csv).

 ## Data